1 Introduction

 -

-in circumstances where such personal transaction could adversely affect a client or the firm’s position or interest; or
+in circumstances where such personal transaction could adversely affect a Client or the firm’s position or interest; or

 -

-which could be qualified as front running client orders.
+which could be qualified as front running Client orders.

-8.4 Board conflicts of interest
+10.4 Board conflicts of interest

 If a member of the Board discloses that they have a material interest in a transaction, the remaining members of the Board shall consider whether it is appropriate for the concerned Board member to continue to participate in the Board meeting.